asdfghj1237890/HoloCubic_AIO/README.md

 ## 🔧 Firmware Flashing (No IDE Required)

-Download the PC tool from the QQ group to flash the firmware.
+Download the PC tool from the release page to flash the firmware.

 ### Required Files